Spiritual self-schema therapy: Self-schema

 The term self-schema describes a mental process to aim in understanding and organizing incoming information (stimuli).
 An example would include looking in your rearview mirror while driving and seeing flashing lights - typically an individual has an automatic response and prepares to pull over without having to think.
 This illustrates a well-organized schema on "flashing lights".
 The connection between self-schema and spiritual self-schema therapy is shown in the automatic beliefs about oneself.
 An individual doesn't have to stop and think "Who am I?
 How would somebody like that respond to this situation?"
 If an individual is shy and believes they are ugly, they may see somebody looking in their direction and assume the person is staring at how ugly they are, when in reality they could be finding the person quite attractive or even not looking at them at all.

 3-S at Yale

-Yale School of Medicine has started a program called 3-S Therapy, signifying Spiritual Self-Schema.
+Yale School of Medicine has started a program called 3-S Therapy, which stands for Spiritual Self-Schema.
 Self-schemas can be helpful, but they can also be problematic.
 Stereotypes are an example.
 Additionally, people who believe that they are "bad, worthless, or unlovable" do significant amounts of mental damage to themselves.
 Yale School of Medicine's 3-S program promotes spirituality as a strong resource for coping with life's troubles.
 The goal of its program is to create a path to enhance one's spiritual nature.